sass/sass-site/source/documentation/at-rules/use.md

 introduction: >
-  The `@use` rule loads [mixins](/documentation/at-rules/mixin), [functions](/documentation/at-rules/function), and [variables](/documentation/variables) from other Sass stylesheets, and combines CSS from multiple stylesheets together.
+  The `@use` rule loads [mixins](/documentation/at-rules/mixin), [functions](/documentation/at-rules/function), and [variables](/documentation/variables) (also referred to as members) from other Sass stylesheets, and always includes selectors from the referenced stylesheets (SCSS or CSS).
 Stylesheets loaded by `@use` are called "modules".
 Sass also provides [built-in modules](/documentation/modules) full of useful functions.
 ---